Walleyes and Slabs of Dinorwic Lake

 crappie

 I was having so much fun, Sharon couldn't help but continually giggle at my excitement hooking into all these different sizes of walleye, northern pike, and crappie; I was having the time of my life.
-The fishing was so laid back, focused but relaxing at the same time.
-It's so much fun not knowing what was going to be on the end of the line each time a fish bit, was hooked and brought along boat side.
+The fishing was so laid back, focused, but relaxing at the same time.
+It's so much fun not knowing what was going to be on the end of the line each time a fish bit, was hooked and brought along the boat.

 crappie